ivan-mezentsev/vsc-mcp/README.md

 3. Check the MCP server status in the bottom-left VSCode status bar:

-- (Server icon): Server is running
+- 🛠️: Server is running
 - ∅: Click to start the server

 ![Server status indicator](docs/status_on.png)